qlin960618/Markdown_TOC_Converter/README.md

 ## Dependency

-There is no additional package requirement other then the python base package
+There is no additional package requirement other than the python base package version 3.8
 ```shell
 $ python
 ```
-Currently, the package has only been tested with version 3.8.

 ## Example